TheMTank/word2vec-explorer/README.md

 # Edits to The Original Repository

 This repository is a fork of the original project [dominiek/word2vec-explorer](https://github.com/dominiek/word2vec-explorer).
-We removed cherrypy and added flask.
-We also replaced the tsne library with the one provided by the [Scikit-Learn](http://scikit-learn.org/stable/) framework.
+We removed the [Cherrypy](https://cherrypy.org/) web framework and added [Flask](flask.pocoo.org/) to the project.
+We also replaced the [tsne](https://pypi.org/project/tsne/) library we use the t-SNE implementation provided by the [Scikit-Learn](http://scikit-learn.org/stable/) framework.

 The server now accepts in input a general pickled object that contains the embeddings.
 We also provide a script to convert gensim embeddings to their pickled version.